4dboard/Proxy-yxorP/README.md

 cache* systems such as Memcache and Redis.
 This is accomplished by bypassing the serialisation and deserialization processes, which resulted a significantly faster cache.

-The Bugsnag error reporting and warning system now supports yxorP in its most complete version after an upgrade.
-This was done to assure Bugsnag's compatibility with the modification.
+The Snag error reporting and warning system now supports yxorP in its most complete version after an upgrade.
+This was done to assure Snag's compatibility with the modification.
 Changes to the *default logging* system may be done in as little as two minutes due to the program's compatibility with the great majority of the *industry's primary error tracking systems*.

 ![image](https://user-images.githubusercontent.com/6468571/174922574-d5a246b5-c30e-4a63-bc22-4957184feef9.png)